nickjeffrey/daily_status_report/README.md

 # Installation
-Copy the .pl and .cfg files to the nagios user home directory Create a cron job similar to the following:
+Copy the .pl and .cfg files to the nagios user home directory

+Edit the .cfg to match your local environment to/from email addresses, hostnames

+Create a cron job similar to the following:
 ```
     5 * * * * /home/nagios/daily_status_report.pl >/dev/null 2>&1 #generate daily report of host health